Paul Dumas

 Dumas was a designer of scenery and draperies for the fancy-dress balls held by Paul Poiret.
 The Montreuil-sur-bois factory produced wallpapers for Poiret's Atelier Martine, Paul Follot, Lina de Andrada, and Lucie Renudaut, among others.

-Textiles produced by Paul Dumas are included in the collection of the Cooper Hewitt Design Museum.
+Textiles produced by Dumas are included in the collection of the Cooper Hewitt Design Museum.
 Wallpapers produced by Dumas in included in the collections of the Musée des arts décoratifs de Paris and the Victoria and Albert Museum, London and the Metropolitan Museum of Art.